cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

      - Description of the stream
    * - ``principal``
      - ``null``
-     - Kerberos principal with which stream should be created
+     - Kerberos principal with which the stream should be created

 If a property is not given in the request body, the default value will be used instead.